Meeting Time: March 28, 2023 at 9:00am PDT

 • Default_avatar

-Joey Gothelf about 1 year ago
+Joey Gothelf over 1 year ago

 The cannabis farmers of this county have unreasonably high taxes and are a big supporter of our local economy and the legacy of this county.
 If they are not helped with their tax burdens they will go out of business and our local economy will suffer.
 They have long been the backbone of many local economies and deserve help.
 Thank you.